Shakeel2k-5/version-control-slides-intern/README.md

 ### 🔍 Smart Navigation
 - **Category-based Organization**: Content organized into logical infrastructure categories
 - **Search Functionality**: Quick access to specific categories via dropdown
+- **Visual Completion Indicators**: Tick marks (✓) appear on sidebar navigation cards when topics are completed
 - **Responsive Design**: Works seamlessly on desktop and mobile devices

 ## How to Use